 Short on Time?
 Hope on an exciting Cape Sounion sunset tour from Athens instead.

-As the country’s capital, Athens might be the most popular destination in Greece, but that doesn’t mean that any of these smaller Athens day trips are any less worthy of your time.
-We have personally visited and had a great experience.
+As the country’s capital, Athens might be the most popular destination in Greece.
+That doesn’t mean that any of these smaller Athens day trips are any less worthy of your time.
 We’d highly recommend you get outside the metropolis and visit some of the lesser-known gems that Greece has to offer.